andersspielen/PotionGamesIssues/README.md

 * Version 5.0 - (Release Q4 2021):
   * Settings command and gui
   * Airdrop
-  * Scoreboard wich can be enabled and disabled (by server or player)
+  * Scoreboard which can be enabled and disabled (by server or player)
   * Deathmatch arena when only two players left
   * Team-Mode
   * Auto choose arena when only one is available